 Predominantly modern housing and almost convergent with Ipswich - sometimes recorded as "Westerfield-in-Ipswich".
 The parish was formed in 1894 under the Local Government act.

 An earlier settlement was recorded in Domesday as "Westrefelda".
 The village appears on John Speed's 1610 map as "Weſterfeild"

-The village retains a railway station (East Suffolk line) which was the scene of a fatality in WW1 when a locomotive boiler blew-up.
+The village retains a railway station (East Suffolk and Felixstowe branches) which was the scene of a fatality in WW1 when a locomotive boiler blew-up.
 Westerfield was originally the western terminus for the Felixstowe branch line; for many years there was no direct connection between it and the West Suffolk line.
 The original terminus station still stands slightly behind platform 1 (see gallery).

 Westerfield Green, which covered some 50 acres, was enclosed in 1808.
 On this green, George III once held a review of some 10 000 troops.